CortexIntelligentAutomation/docs/content/en/docs/2024.9/Guides/upgrade-cortex/2024.7-to-2024.9/single-server-without-ha/upgrade-web-application-server.md

 {{< section "/upgrade/2024.9/upgrade-web-application-server/run-gateway-script.md" >}}

-## Delete old execution service
+## Delete Old Execution Service
-   {{< alert type="note" title="Note" >}} This only needs to happen for upgrading to this release version as breaking changes were introduced as part of the cleanup of the NServiceBus endpoint and RabbitMQ queues.
-This step should not be required in future upgrades.{{< /alert >}}
+   {{< alert type="note" title="Note" >}} This only needs to happen for upgrading to this release version as breaking changes were introduced as part of the cleanup of the NServiceBus endpoint and RabbitMQ queues.{{< /alert >}}

-{{< section "/upgrade/2024.9/upgrade-web-application-server/delete-old-execution-services.md" >}}
+1. Open a web browser.
+1. Navigate to `https://server.domain.com:9080/Explorer`, where `server.domain.com` is the fully qualified domain name of the server.
+Replace `9080` with new `httpGatewayEndpointPort` value if it was changed during configuration of the original installation.
+1. Expand `Cluster` then `Applications` then `Cortex.Innovation.Execution`.
+1. For all old execution applications:
+    * Click on the drop down menu and select `Delete Application`.
+Confirm application deletion by following the on-screen instructions.
+    * Give this a few minutes.
+If the application does not delete:
+        * Expand `Nodes`
+            * For each node:
+                * Expand the node and select the application that matches the engine version number of the application that is being attempted to be deleted.
+                * Expand each level up to and including `Code Packages`.
+                * Click on the drop down menu for `Code` and select `Restart`.
+Confirm application restart by following the on-screen instructions.
+            * Give this a few minutes.
+Once all nodes have been restarted the application should be deleted and disappear from the list of applications.

 ## Preserve installation files